-During your consultation, Dr. Schmitt can help you determine the cost of your treatment based on your needs.
+During your consultation, Dr. Schmitt will help determine the cost of your treatment based on your needs.
 Insurance plans rarely contribute to the cost of implants, but financing your treatment can make treatment more affordable.

-Dental implant treatment is a complex, intricate process, when done properly by the right provider, can be simple for the patient and virtually pain-free.
+Dental implant treatment is a complex, intricate process, but when properly performed by the right provider, can be simple for the patient and virtually pain-free.
 It is considered to be one of the most successful dental solutions we offer at Schmitt Prosthodontics.
-Patients who have suffered with cavities or gum disease for years can be successful with dental implants.
+Patients who have suffered from cavities or gum disease for years can successfully be treated with dental implants.